-Plan sponsor information is included in the Eversource 2021 Annual Report on Form 10-K filed on February 17, 2022 with the U.S. Securities and Exchange Commission (SEC).
+Plan sponsor information is included in the Eversource 2022 Annual Report on Form 10-K filed on February 15, 2023 with the U.S. Securities and Exchange Commission (SEC).

 The Pension, SERP and PBOP Plans cover eligible employees, including, among others, employees of Yankee Gas.
-Because Yankee Gas recovers the pension and PBOP benefit costs from customers through rates, regulatory assets are recorded in lieu of recording an adjustment to Accumulated Other Comprehensive Income/(Loss) as an offset to the funded status of the Pension and PBOP Plans.
-Adjustments to the SERP Plan funded status are offset on an after-tax basis to Accumulated Other Comprehensive Income/(Loss).
-For further information, see Note 2, "Regulatory Accounting," and Note 12, "Accumulated Other Comprehensive Loss," to the financial statements.
+Yankee Gas records actuarial losses and gains and prior service costs and credits arising at the December 31st remeasurement date of the funded status of the benefit plans as a regulatory asset or regulatory liability in lieu of a charge to Accumulated Other Comprehensive Income/(Loss), reflecting ultimate recovery from customers through rates.
+Adjustments to the SERP Plan funded status are recorded on an after-tax basis to Accumulated Other Comprehensive Income/(Loss).
+For further information, see Note 2, "Regulatory Accounting," and Note 11, "Accumulated Other Comprehensive Loss," to the financial statements.

-Funded Status: Yankee Gas participates in the overall Eversource single-employer Pension, SERP and PBOP Plans accounted for under the multiple-employer approach, with its share of the funded status of the plans reflected on its balance sheet.
+Funded Status: Yankee Gas participates in the overall Eversource single-employer Pension, SERP and PBOP Plans accounted for under the multiple-employer approach, with its share of the funded status of the plans reflected on its balance sheets.
 Although Eversource maintains marketable securities in a benefit trust, the SERP Plan does not contain any assets.
 The following table provides information on the plan benefit obligations, fair values of plan assets, and funded status attributable to Yankee Gas in the Eversource single-employer Pension, SERP and PBOP Plans:

 Pension and SERP PBOP

 As of December 31, As of December 31,

-(Millions of Dollars) 2021 2020 2021 2020
+(Millions of Dollars) 2022 2021 2022 2021

-Benefit Obligation \$ (209.5) \$ (225.8) \$ (28.2) \$ (31.0)
+Benefit Obligation \$ (161.6) \$ (209.5) \$ (21.8) \$ (28.2)

-Fair Value of Plan Assets 198.2 152.8 21.6 19.3
+Fair Value of Plan Assets 176.2 198.2 18.5 21.6

-Funded Status \$ (11.3) \$ (73.0) \$ (6.6) \$ (11.7)
+Funded Status \$ 14.6 \$ (11.3) \$ (3.3) \$ (6.6)

-Employer Contributions \$ 17.2 \$ 3.0 \$ \$
+Employer Contributions \$ \$ 17.2 \$ \$

-Benefits Paid 9.1 9.1 1.4 1.3
+Benefits Paid 8.6 9.1 1.3 1.4

 Benefits Paid - SERP 0.2 0.2 N/A N/A